LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting Sept 30th 2025.md

 **Implement Tiles into Unity, Develop Events in Unity, Develop Gameplay Mechanics, Develop Levels in Unity**

-4. Quality Feedback
+4. Feedback

 **Art Cohesion, Writing Cohesion, Debugging, Feedback that goes into the next sprint**

 ---
 ### How will we follow this plan?
 - We are still a small team, don't stress about it too much :)
--
--
+- The teams focus will be the **current** sprint
+- We'll start by trying 2ish weeks per phase
 ---
+### So Where are we now?
+- Over the summer we did our first "cycle"
 ### Last Development Cycle